 7. 30-day Money Back Guarantee

-Bluehost is one of the web hosting companies that goes with a 30-day money back policy.
+Bluehost is one of the web hosting companies that go with a 30-day money-back policy.

 All clients who purchase shared hosting from Bluehost for the very first time are entitled to this guarantee.
 If you are unhappy with the service and cancel within the first month, whatever you have paid will be given back.

 One month is not that long a time to test a hosting provider thoroughly but is better than nothing.

 The company certainly has done much to recover its position as one of the leading web hosting services in the world, but it is not perfect.
 Here are some of the most notable flaws that reduce the overall Bluehost rating.

 Bluehost might know how to attract new customers with free domain name registrations, but the company can certainly do better when existing sites are concerned.